Laurent Fignon: Death

 In June 2009, Fignon revealed that he was undergoing chemotherapy for metastatic cancer.
 He noted that early in his career he had dabbled with recreational drugs, amphetamines and cortisone, but did not believe they played a role in his illness.
 Amphetamine use during the criterium portion (late summer/early fall) of the cycling season was commonplace in the seventies and eighties.
 Fignon's cancer was diagnosed in April 2009 after metastatic tumors were found in his digestive system.

 In January 2010, his doctors discovered that the cancer had originated in his lungs.
-Fignon died at Pitié-Salpêtrière Hospital on 31 August 2010, at 12.30 pm.
+Fignon died at Pitié-Salpêtrière Hospital on 31 August 2010, at 12:30 pm.
 He was 50 years old.
-Fignon was survived by his wife and both of his parents.
-He was also survived by his son and daughter from his first marriage.

 His funeral took place on 3 September 2010 at Père Lachaise Cemetery, Paris, where he was later cremated.

 Former fellow champion Greg LeMond said:

 "It's a really sad day.
 He had a very, very big talent, much more than anyone recognised.
 We were teammates, competitors, but also friends.
 He was a great person, one of the few that I find was really true to himself.
 He was one of the few riders who I really admired for his honesty and his frankness.
 We talked about a lot of different things outside of cycling and I was fortunate to really get to know him when my career stopped.
 I believe he was also one of the generation that was cut short in the early nineties because he was not able to fulfill the rest of his career.
 But he was a great rider."

 His ashes were placed in the columbarium of the Père Lachaise cemetery.